BrinLewis/odin-restaurant-page/README.md

 This is also my first project utilising modules and using Webpack to bundle said modules.

 Pizza logo image credits - Creator: https://twitter.com/webalys, Source: http://emoji.streamlineicons.com/
+Pizza logo was edited by me to remove the fill colour and make the outline white.

+Restaurant background image credits - Jason Leung on Unsplash: https://unsplash.com/@ninjason